palohiya/Financial-Analysis-and-the-Prediction-of-Stock-Returns/README.md

 # Part 1: Exploratory-Data-Analysis-(EDA) [(nbviewer link)](https://nbviewer.jupyter.org/github/Madhur6234/Financial-Analysis/blob/master/Exploratory-Data-Analysis-%28EDA%29.ipynb)

-This part of project focuses on exploratory data analysis of Indian bank stock prices from the year **2006** to the year **2020**.
+This part of project focuses on exploratory data analysis of Indian bank stock prices from the year **2006** to the end of year **2020**.

-This project focuses on bank stocks and see how they progressed throughout the '[2008 financial crisis](https://www.history.com/news/2008-financial-crisis-causes)' all the way to early 2020 and during '[2020 Stock Market Crash also known as Coronavirus Crash](https://en.wikipedia.org/wiki/2020_stock_market_crash)'.
+This project focuses on bank stocks and see how they progressed throughout the '[2008 financial crisis](https://www.history.com/news/2008-financial-crisis-causes)' all the way to the end 2020 and during '[2020 Stock Market Crash also known as Coronavirus Crash](https://en.wikipedia.org/wiki/2020_stock_market_crash)'.

 Data collected from [Yahoo Finance](https://in.finance.yahoo.com/)